Techtonica/curriculum/html-and-css/css-selector-specificity.md

 ### Challenges
 - Skim the [CSS Tricks Almanac on selectors](https://css-tricks.com/almanac/selectors/).
-Choose three that you haven't used, and try them out on [css-selectors.html]((css-selector-specificity/css-selectors.html).
+Choose three that you haven't used, and try them out on [css-selectors.html](css-selector-specificity/css-selectors.html).
-- - Download the sample HTML and CSS files at [CSS Zen Garden](http://csszengarden.com/).
-Leave the HTML as is; try styling the page just by adding your own CSS rules.
+- Download the sample HTML and CSS files at [CSS Zen Garden](http://csszengarden.com/).
+Leave the HTML as is; try styling the page just by adding your own CSS rules
+- Click on `CSS > Selectors level 3` at [Know It All](https://know-it-all.io/).
+Evaluate which selectors you already know well, which you know less well, and which you need to learn.
+- Read the poignant story of how the web color `rebeccapurple` [obtained its name](http://www.economist.com/blogs/babbage/2014/06/digital-remembrance)